This is the first of a monthly series of blog posts that are reader-inspired.

 There are Black Friday deals now in Amazon (up to November 30 only), where a Kindle only costs $49.
 That’s a really big discount!

 I didn’t buy an iPad Mini, my mother and sister gave me this, and I’m grateful.
 It’s so useful!
 I have Spotify in it, and I also have all the social media apps.
 When my (old) Samsung Duos acts up and tells me that internal memory is full (despite my having to erase everything I could), the iPad Mini comes to the rescue.

 Maybe one of these days, I’ll buy an iPhone.
 What do you think?

 This is a very common question: what camera am I using?
+Or: what is the best travel camera?
 I think my readers like my pictures.
 (Yay!)
 I’m using Nikon D3100, an entry-level camera that I bought sometime in 2008.
 I love it, though I have to admit I still don’t know its full capacity.

 I’m only using the kit lens, nothing else, which is a good thing because it was already broken three times.
 I had to replace the original when it got wet while I was river crossing, had the second one repaired after it fell off a motorbike in Surigao del Norte, and then repaired for the second time when it fell off a bus seat in La Paz, Bolivia.
 Body’s okay, which tells you a lot about its durability!